Danofthepeople/EldarisShared/content/Campaign Details/Character Creation.md

 ### The Call to Adventure
 - Why did they leave their previous life to become an adventurer?
+- Why have they chosen the Shattered Isles?
 - What do they hope to find or achieve through adventuring?
 - What would it take for them to settle down and stop adventuring?